organized-puns/gg.parse/c_sharp/readme.md

       missing assignment
       wrong token for rule precedence
       missing term after unary operation

+    Add skip_until >> skip_until_eof_or >>>
+        - add rule to tokenizer
+        - add rule to parser
+        - add rule to compiler
+-
+    Add short hand sequence method which parses the name without the need for a production, eg seq("#name", a, b, c)

     Move ebnf to its own project and rename ebnf to something else, script ?